SMSC and British Values

 Each year the children in each class work collaboratively to decide a set of class expectations.
 They then work as a class to ensure those values and rules are adhered too and they analyse times when it becomes tricky through discussion and listening.
 They decide on a collaborative class reward which involves discussion and negotiation.

-We have Pupil Governors who are elected by their class mates and who meet regularly with staff and governors to express the views of the children.
-These views have been instrumental in the design of the outdoor classroom, names of the school houses and design of the new school logo.
-The Pupil Governors have recently helped to survey pupils' views on PE teaching and the sports coaches.
-They form part of a steering group which is starting the process towards our journey to achieve the Rights and Respecting School Award.
+We have School Councils (Years 1-5) and Pupil Governors (Year 6) who are elected by their classmates and who meet regularly with staff and governors to express the views of the children.
+These views have been instrumental in several projects around the school, including the design of the outdoor classroom, names of the school houses and design of the school logo.

-Children are consulted about the content of the curriculum and their views about trips and residentials inform future bookings.
+Children are consulted about the content of the curriculum and their views about trips and residential stays inform future bookings.

 The Rule of Law